Are you excited your toddler has finally graduated to being able to use pillows?

 - Using a pillow when in your bed or on the couch.

-How to Choose a Toddler Pillow
+How to Choose the Best Toddler Pillow

 There are many aspects that go into determining what type of pillow is best for your toddler.
 You should keep the following in mind before making your pick.

-- Firm vs soft: You need to find a proper balance between firmness and softness.
+You need to find a proper balance between firmness and softness.
 If the pillow can be pushed down without regaining its shape seconds later, then it’s too soft.
 Super soft pillows may be more comfortable in your eyes, but they pose a suffocation risk.
 But if the pillow doesn’t move at all when you apply pressure, then it’s too firm.
 Try to find a pillow that gives you a happy medium.

-- Satisfaction guarantee: Check out the satisfaction guarantee associated with a pillow before purchasing.
+Check out the satisfaction guarantee associated with a pillow before purchasing.
 Good quality pillows are more likely to have a longer guarantee.

-- Hypoallergenic: If your toddler is sensitive to many things or has sensitive skin, it’s probably in your best interest to purchase a hypoallergenic pillow.
+If your toddler is sensitive to many things or has sensitive skin, it’s probably in your best interest to purchase a hypoallergenic pillow.
 These pillows will help reduce irritations and allergic reactions.

-- Washing instructions: One of the most important features of any toddler item is making sure it is machine washable.
+One of the most important features of any toddler item is making sure it is machine washable.
 Messes are inevitable and you want to make sure the item you’re buying can last and endure those messes.

-The Best Toddler Pillows and Pillowcases of 2019
+The Best Toddler Pillows of 2021

 1. KeaBabies Hypoallergenic Toddler Pillow With Pillow Case

-If your child has allergies, it can be difficult to find a pillow that will not cause flare ups.
-This hypoallergenic pillow is a great option to ensure your little one is allergy free when sleeping.
+If your child has allergies, it can be difficult to find a pillow that will not cause flare-ups.
+This hypoallergenic pillow is a great option to ensure your little one is allergy-free when sleeping.

 The materials used in this pillow are 100 percent hypoallergenic and extremely soft to keep your little one comfortable.
 This pillow is best if used by children between the ages of 2 to 5.